ONS-Innovation/keh-tech-audit-tool-api/README.md

 ## API Reference

-Before testing the API, you need to use Postman to get your ID token.
-Follow this [guide](https://medium.com/@shivkaundal/secure-your-apis-with-cognito-authorizers-for-aws-api-gateway-ba15914b64b2#1422) to get your token.
-Make sure to use the ID token, instead of Access Token.
+Before testing the API, you need to use the above instructions at **Testing** to get a mock token.

-You need to authenticate with the `keh-tech-audit-tool-pool` to get the correct, authorized token.

 ### Get user email